Do you handle planning applications?

 Are you insured to carry out tree work?

-Yes, we have ample public liability insurance for carrying out most types of tree work.
-We also carry professional indemnity insurance in case any errors or omissions in our advice lead to financial loss on your part.
-We’re happy to make our insurance certificates available to clients on request.
+Yes, we have ample public liability insurance for carrying out most types of tree work; we’re happy to make our insurance certificates available to clients on request.

 What is the best time of year to carry out tree work?